nicupavel/regexrover/README.md

 3. (optional) `KEYWORDS_FILE` the file that has your keywords to search on each line will do a Google search.
 Can be multiple words separated by space per line
 4. `MATCH_OUTPUT_CHUNKS` Optimize file writing and deduplicate matches.
 After how many matches the results are saved to CVS file. *Default: 5*
 5. `CRAWL_CACHE_DIR` Directory to store the cache for the crawler.
 Crawler won't visit cached pages on another run.
 If empty it won't keep a cache
-6. `CRAWL_DEPTH` How many levels deep the crawler should go from the page URL obtained from Google or the file with links. *Default: 1*
+6. `CRAWL_DEPTH` How many levels deep the crawler should go from the page URL obtained from Google or the file with links.
+Use 0 for infinite recursion. *Default: 1*
 7. `CRAWL_THREADS` How many threads the crawler should use. *Default: 20*
 8. `CRAWL_IGNORE_DOMAINS` A list separated by , of domains to ignore in crawling
 9. `CRAWL_ALLOWED_URLS_REGEX` URLs matching this regex will be crawled, can be used to select certain tld or ignore paths with query strings